-I’m sure you’ve heard this term several times before but it’s not clear for you.
+I’m sure you’ve heard this term several times before but it’s not clear to you.

 Why everyone is suddenly talking about it?

 The truth is that you should take it into account if you want to convert more prospects into customers.

-Let’s look at it in detail, also with examples of UX copywriting, so it’ll all be crystal clear.
+Let’s look at it in detail, we’re going to see some examples of UX copywriting too, so it’ll all be clear.

 UX stands for “User Experience”.

 This field focuses on making the experience when landing on your website or using your App enjoyable for the user.